 How will I know if this is the right place for me?

 The only way to know for sure is to come in for a session.
 If you feel that we are not a good fit, that is OKAY!
-As a therapist, I understand that I may not be everyone’s cup of tea.
-I will gladly assist in finding another therapist they may be a better fit for you.
+As therapists, we understand that we may not be everyone’s cup of tea.
+We will gladly assist in finding another therapist they may be a better fit for you.

 Do you provide in-person or online counseling?

 We currently providing both in-person and online counseling.

 Although there are many advantages of online counseling (it’s convenient, effective, keeps us safe from infectious diseases such as COVID-19), it’s not right for everyone.
 Online counseling (teletherapy) works best for those with mild symptoms (not people who are suicidal or in crisis), are comfortable using technology, and have a quiet, private place to have their sessions.

 We provide counseling for pre-teens, teens, and adults who reside in Florida, who have been affected by traumatic life events.
 These individuals may suffer from PTSD, depression, anxiety, anger issues, grief, and substance abuse.
 We also specialize in the actively serving military, veterans, and first responder populations.

 Isn’t it better for me to solve my own problems?

 We won’t solve your problems for you.
 Rather, we will help you clarify issues so you can solve problems on your own with our guidance, support, and expertise.
 The goal of therapy is to make you more self-sufficient, not more dependent.